GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 Extracellular Matrix Remodeling

-- Collagen types I, III, and V — structural proteins of skin, tendons, and blood vessels
+- Collagen types I, III, and V

-- Elastin — provides tissue elasticity
+- Elastin

-- Decorin — regulates collagen fiber assembly
+- Decorin (which regulates collagen fiber assembly)

-- Proteoglycans — maintain tissue hydration
+- Proteoglycans (which maintain tissue hydration)

-Simultaneously, it modulates matrix metalloproteinases (MMPs) — enzymes that break down ECM.
-GHK-Cu both activates certain MMPs needed for tissue remodeling and inhibits excessive MMP activity that causes tissue destruction (Pickart et al., 2015).
+Simultaneously, it modulates matrix metalloproteinases (MMPs), both activating certain MMPs needed for tissue remodeling and inhibiting excessive MMP activity that contributes to tissue destruction (Pickart et al., 2015).

 Anti-Inflammatory Effects

-GHK-Cu suppresses inflammatory signaling through multiple pathways:
+Preclinical evidence indicates GHK-Cu suppresses inflammatory signaling through several pathways:

 - Reduces TGF-β-driven fibrosis signaling